ChaymaBrk/Candidate-Fit-Evaluator/README.md

 - Enable GPU acceleration for Sentence Transformers if available
 - Consider using a more powerful LLM for better accuracy

-## 📝 License

-This project is licensed under the MIT License.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📞 Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review the API documentation at `/docs`
-3. Open an issue on GitHub

----

 **Built with ❤️ using FastAPI, FAISS, and Groq (Llama)**